ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/csep/update2.md

 * Alexander Franks, Lubi Lenaburg, Joshua Bang

 ### Introduction
 The CSEP Alumni Tracking Project tracks students graduating from  2000 - 2018 from the University of California, Santa Barbara.
-The overall goal of tracking students is monitoring opportunites UCSB provides and the impact on student outcomes.
+The overall goal of tracking students is monitoring opportunities UCSB provides and the impact on student outcomes.

-The data comes from a mix of sources: online - LinkedIn, personal websites, and professional organizations - and UCSB's own information about students.
+The data comes from a mix of sources: online - LinkedIn, personal websites, and professional organizations - and UCSB's information about students.
 While not all of the data was accessed through an automated system, some of it required some manual revisions to determine if a student's data is updated.
-So while we collected from some of the sources listed above, there will exist some type of error whether it is a simple mispelling of a word to texts existing in an integer column.
+So while we collected from some of the sources listed above, there will exist some type of error whether it is a simple misspelling of a word to texts existing in an integer column.

 The organization providing the data does not have an overall goal for the outcome of the data: the CSEP group is free to explore any possible avenue for the data within reason.